Book Review for “Mastering the Art of French Eating” by Ann Mah.

 Overall, I really enjoyed this book, which at times felt almost like a novel.
 The writing was vivid and clear, even with all of the translating Mah had to do.
 I’m just not sure she struck the perfect balance between the culinary and the personal.
 If you are the type of person who feels the best part of the main course is sopping up the leftover gravy with your baguette, I’m sure you’ll find this book to deserve a full five stars out of five.
 However, if you think the highlight of your meal should be the luscious marriage of the protein and how it’s enrobed, you might find this book deserves no more than three out of five stars.
 For me, the jury is still out, so I’ll compromise and give it four out of five stars.

-“Mastering the Art of French Eating” by Ann Mah, published by Viking Penguin released September 26, 2013 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“Mastering the Art of French Eating” by Ann Mah, published by Viking Penguin released September 26, 2013 is available (via these affiliate links) from Amazon, Waterstones, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 For more information about Ann Mah and her writing, you can visit her webpage.
 My thanks to the publishers for inviting me to read a review copy via NetGalley.